aetaati/CMPT433_Project/README.md

 # Beaglepod

-The Beaglepod is a C project that enables music playback in various formats, with local and remote control options.
+The Beaglepod is a C project that enables mp3 playback, with local and remote control options.
 It utilizes the ZEN cape's components such as joystick, and potentiometer in addition to the LCD screen for user interaction.

 ## Features